Discover a new social circle

 Even if you think things are ticking along fine, having a professional check the box that says ‘all ok’ offers peace of mind and the confidence to keep rolling for another few thousand care-free miles.

-This is where the idea for our Health MOTs comes from – a free hour with a professional to check blood pressure, cholesterol, blood sugar, weight, and a few other vital statistics.
+This is where the idea for our Health MOTs for gym members comes from – a free hour with a professional to check blood pressure, cholesterol, blood sugar, weight, and a few other vital statistics.
 Afterwards, you’ll have a fuller understanding of how your body is functioning, and advice on how to tackle areas where there’s room for improvement.

-Find out more about our regular Health MOTs, offered free to all gym members.
+Find out more about our regular Health MOTs, offered free to all Nuffield Health gym members.

 Relax and unwind

 Yes, staying physically and mentally active has enormous health benefits.
 But all that socialising, exercising and staying sharp requires energy, and at Nuffield Health we advocate balance in all things.
 We’re not contradicting any of the advice above by also saying you should make time to take it easy as well.

 Meditating (there are even classes for that), spending half an hour in the spa pool or simply finding a quiet corner to read a book and enjoy a coffee on your own all count towards maintaining balance and a strong sense of emotional wellbeing.